onderweg/the-guide-non-windows/readme.md

 With the library you can load, manipulate and write The Guide V2 files.
 - `gdeutil` is a command line utility that can convert `gde` files to XML.

-While written in C, the orignal `libguide` and `gdeutil` use several Windows specific APIs, and therefore do not compile on non-Windows systems.
+While written in C, the orignal `libguide` and `gdeutil` use several Windows specific APIs, and therefore **do not** compile on non-Windows systems.

-The code in this fork is modified so that is **does** work on atleast macOS (tested) and possibly other Posix compatible systems (not tested).
+The code in this fork is modified so that is **does** work on at least macOS (tested) and possibly other Posix compatible systems (not tested).

-Most notable changes from the original `libguide`:
+Most notable changes from the original source:

 - Use `mmap` instead of `CreateFileMapping`/`MapViewOfFile` for memory mapped files.
 - Use Posix unicode functions like `mbsrtowcs`, instead of Windows specific ones, like `MultiByteToWideChar`.